antonmil/rnntracking/README.md

 The code for training data association is not included yet.
 We are working on releasing it soon.

 ## Training data
 Training data is generated synthetically by learning simple generative trajectory models from annotated data.
+Training with real data is not supported.